 3. The total lot building coverage in the Residential A Zone shall not exceed 2.5%, except however, if the building height of the secondary dwelling unit is 28 feet or less, the lot coverage may be increased to 3%.
 The total lot building coverage in the Residential B Zone shall not exceed 4.5%, except however, if the building height of the secondary dwelling unit is 28 feet or less, the lot coverage may be increased to 5%.

-4. The two dwellings shall be separated by not more than 50 feet unless the Zoning Board of Review determines that site circumstances require a wider separation in order to achieve consistency with the design intention of the ordinance or for public safety purposes.
+4. The two dwellings shall be separated by not more than 50 feet unless the permitting authority determines that site circumstances require a wider separation in order to achieve consistency with the design intention of the ordinance or for public safety purposes.

 G. Restriction Against Subdivision.
-A lot containing a secondary dwelling unit may not be subdivided unless each proposed lot meets the minimum area requirements for a new lot created in the zoning district in which it is located.
+A lot containing a Secondary Dwelling Unit may not be subdivided unless each proposed lot meets the minimum area requirements for a new lot created in the zoning district in which it is located.
 A restriction against subdivision shall be recorded as a deed restriction in the Land Evidence Records of the Town of New Shoreham prior to the issuance of any building permit.
-(Section Amended July 2, 2007)
+(Section Amended July 2, 2007) H. Secondary Dwelling Units shall be offered for year-round rental only.

 § 404.
-Attached Multi-Family Development.
+Multi-Family Development.
 [Ord. of 8-17-2011; amended February 20, 2013; by Ord.
 No. 2013-03]

 A. Standards for Units in Existing Buildings.
-Attached Multi-Family Development in existing buildings, subject to the provisions of § 113, Non-Conformance, shall meet the following standards:
+Multi-Family Development in existing buildings, subject to the provisions of § 113, Non-Conformance, shall meet the following standards:

 B. Standards for New Units.
-New Attached Multi-Family Development is allowed only within the area served by municipal sewer and water and shall meet the following standards:
+New Multi-Family Development is allowed only within the area served by municipal sewer and water and shall meet the following standards:

-Diagram A: ATTACHED MULTI-FAMILY UNITS
+Diagram A: MULTI-FAMILY UNITS

 § 502.
 Off-Street Parking/Sidewalks.
 [Amended January 21, 2004; added December 16, 2009]

 A. Off-Street Parking Minimum Standards.
 Off-street parking in conformance with the following minimum requirements shall be provided and maintained for new construction, expansion of existing uses or structures, and changes of use.
 Where several uses occupy a single structure or lot, the total required parking shall be the sum of requirements of the individual uses.
 These minimum requirements will not be satisfied by street parking.
 Except as specifically allowable with a Special Use Permit, parking shall not be a primary use on any lot.

-1. Accessory Apartment.
+1. Accessory Dwelling Unit.
 One parking space in addition to any other off-street parking requirement for other structures and uses on the property.

 § 509.
 Rental Rooms.